 More about Mexican Mint Marigold

 When looking for Mexican Mint Marigold in garden nurseries (hopefully you are looking at Rainbow Gardens), some other names you may find it under are: Texas Tarragon, Spanish Tarragon, or Mexican Tarragon and even False Tarragon.
 This herbaceous, semi-woody plant is in the marigold family, and one look at the blooms helps you see why.
-The golden-yellow flowers that appear most profusely in fall, look very much like a more miniature version of French marigolds.
+The golden-yellow flowers that appear most profusely late summer to fall, look very much like a more miniature version of French marigolds.

 The fragrance and taste of the leaves are a fresh, soft anise (licorice).
 Before you turn your nose up if you don’t like licorice, this is such a light flavor of anise, that you need to try it before you say no. I don’t like licorice, and I LOVE the flavor of Mexican Mint Tarragon.
 Once the stalks of the herb reach at least 6” in height, you can harvest the leaves and begin elevating your chicken salad recipes, herbed vinegars, lemon butters, sauces, salads, basically anything can be enhanced with some chopped up Mexican Mint Marigold.
 There is an almond tarragon cake and a lemon tarragon quick bread recipe that I have been wanting to try using Mexican Mint Marigold.
 I’ll let you know how they turn out!